sevka/toggl2jira-cli/README.md

 - Support for automatic ticket detection from time log descriptions
 - Configurable ticket rules using regular expressions
 - Option to fill in missing time to reach 8 hours per day
-- Time rounding to 15-minute intervals
+- Configurable time rounding with step and method options
 - Dry run mode to preview changes

 ## Prerequisites